Property professionals on the Costa del Sol since 2019

 Demand profile: Heavy October-April peak driven by golf travellers from Northern Europe (UK, Scandinavia, Germany).
 Summer family-week short-let layer June-September.
 Long-stay base across the year for retirees and semi-residents.

-Operational mix: 50% short-let (golf-season + summer), 30% long-stay base, 20% mid-stay (relocating families using golf-belt as base).
+Operational mix: 50% short-let (golf-season + summer), 30% long-stay base, 20% mid-stay (relocating families using the golf course as a base).

 Realistic income range: Indicative annual gross for a 3-bed villa with private pool: €28,000-€48,000.
 The high end requires good golf-season optimisation; the low end is what unmanaged owners typically achieve.